vidispine/hull/hull/doc/transformations.md

 Produces:

 The processed result of executing `tpl` on the string.
 Depending on where this transformation is used this can be a dictionary, a string or an array of strings.

+Description:

+The most powerful transformation that allows to freely specify the Go templating expression(s) to be evaluated.
+Care needs to be taken so that the returned string can be converted to the desired return type if it is not string.

+### Evaluate a condition to a boolean with `tpl` (_hull.util.transformation.bool_)

+Arguments:

+- CONDITION: The string that contains the literal condition to be checked against

+Produces:

+A boolean return value that can be used to populate a boolean field

+Description:

+Typical use of this function is to set the `enabled` field on objects depending on a particular condition.
+Internally it uses `tpl` to produce a boolean result from the evaluation of the literal CONDITION.

+The `enabled` fields explicitly allow string as an input which makes them subjectable to this transformation returning the boolean result.

 ---
 Back to [README.md](./../README.md)